artur-rozados/GUIDE--Elan-fingerprint-reader---ThinkPad-E14-Gen5/README.md

 Edit the file `/etc/pam.d/gdm-password`:

-sudo nano /etc/pam.d/gdm-password
+`sudo nano /etc/pam.d/gdm-password`

 Add the following line to the very top of the file:

-auth       sufficient   pam_fprintd.so
+`auth       sufficient   pam_fprintd.so`

-    Warning: A typo in this file can lock you out of your system.
+WARNING: A typo in this file can lock you out of your system.
 Please double-check the line before saving.

 2. Remove the Keyring Password for Applications [WARNING]